zxc916684603/ecs/intl.en-US/Product Introduction/Instance type families.md

 -   Supports SSD Cloud Disks and Ultra Cloud Disks
 -   I/O-optimized
--   Optimized for high performance databases, high memory databases, and other memory-intensive enterprise applications
+-   Optimized for high-performance databases, high memory databases, and other memory-intensive enterprise applications
 -   2.2 GHz Intel Xeon E7 8880 v4 \(Broadwell\) processors, up to 2.4 GHz Turbo Boot
 -   vCPU to memory ratio = 1:12, up to 1920.0 GiB memory
 -   ecs.re4.20xlarge and ecs.re4.40xlarge have been certified by SAP HANA
 -   Ideal for:
-    -   High performance databases and high memory databases \(for example, SAP HANA\)
+    -   High-performance databases and high memory databases \(for example, SAP HANA\)
     -   Memory intensive applications
     -   Big Data processing engines, such as Apache spark or Presto